AbsaOSS/hermes/_docs/0.3/usage/plugins/plugin-creation.md

 redirect_from: /docs/usage/plugins/plugin-creation
 ---

-E2E Runner is also able to run any plugin on class path.
-The plugin needs to extend `za.co.absa.hermes.e2eRunner.Plugin` trait and the `performAction` method needs to return a `za.co.absa.hermes.e2eRunner.PluginRsult` implementation.
+E2E Runner is also able to run any plugin on the classpath.
+The plugin needs to extend `za.co.absa.hermes.e2eRunner.Plugin` trait and the `performAction` method must to return an implementation of `za.co.absa.hermes.e2eRunner.PluginResult`.

 #### Plugin implementation